canonical/ubuntu-core-docs/docs/en/brand-store.md

 The snap system uses assertions in many places.
 For example, the model assertion (discussed next) provides key information defining the device **model**.
 It is signed by a key under a Brand SSO account.
-This means it can be authenticated and the data it contains can be relied on as correct.
+This means it can be authenticated and the data it contains can be relied on as being correct.

 ## Models